-- Once the pump is dry, reattach it to the discharge pipe and plug it to its power source.
+- Once the pump is dry, reattach it to the discharge pipe and plug it into its power source.

-5. Make Sure That The Equipment is Properly Covered (H2)
+5. Make Sure That The Equipment Is Properly Covered

 By having a proper covering on your sump pump, you can prevent larger debris, lint, and sediment from falling into the sump pit.
-As much as possible, the covering should fit snugly and should only have holes for the wires, the stand (in the case of pedestal sump pumps) and the drainage pipe.
-This, of course, doesn’t rule out cleaning the sump pit regularly but you will have less to clean if you have a good covering.
+As much as possible, the covering should fit snugly and should only have holes for the wires, the stand (in the case of pedestal sump pumps), and the drainage pipe.
+Taking this extra precaution doesn’t rule out cleaning the sump pit regularly but you will have less to clean if it’s covered properly.

 Sometimes, water might be draining slowly from your sump pit – not because of a problem with your pump – but because of a problem with your drainage pipes.
 Along with checking the functionality of your sump pump, make sure to inspect your drainage pipes and try to remove any obvious blockages.